WarrenGreen/Gigapixel/README.md

 # Gigapxel
-Opensource implementation of motorized panoramic photography head based on nodeJS
+Opensource implementation of motorized panoramic photography head based on nodeJS.

 Hardware can be acquired for <$200:
  - Bescor MP-101